alem-01/alem_public/subjects/flutter_piscine/secureNotes/README.md

-## Second Part:
+### Second Part:

 - Screen to add item
 - If one of the fields are empty show error
-- date textfield should be read only, and open DatePicker when clicked, then it should show the selected date
+- Date textfield should be read only, and open DatePicker when clicked, then it should show the selected date
-- when keyboard opens it shouldn't display any layout errors
+- When keyboard opens it shouldn't display any layout errors
-- implement dismiss keyboard when tap on empty space
+- Implement dismiss keyboard when tap on empty space

 <center>
 <img src="https://github.com/alem-01/alem_public/blob/master/resources/secureNotes.04.png?raw=true" style = "width: 210px !important; height: 420px !important;"/>